trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 *We get that there will be some users who think the idea of having a second hidden profile is awesome and others will be be like meh, I don't want or need that.
 That is fine and you can still get value out of having the second profile.
 Using the second profile you can have up to 24 unique accounts set up instead of 12.
 For example, if you wanted to set up all of your personal accounts under the main profile and all of the work accounts under the hidden profile that would be fine.
 You can get creative and use the other profile for whatever you want.*

-{% include tip.html content="Forget your PIN?<br><br>
+{% include tip.html content="***Forget your PIN?***<br><br>
 If you lose or forget your PIN then a factory default must be completed on your OnlyKey before you can set a new PIN.
 This wipes all of your sensitive information and allows you to go through the Initial Setup again to configure a new OnlyKey PIN.
-To perform a factory default you have two options:" %}
+To perform a factory default you have two options:

-***Method #1 - Enter your self-destruct PIN.
-The device will then have a solid light on that indicates that it is un-initialized and ready to reconfigure.***
+**Method #1** - Enter your self-destruct PIN.
+The device will then have a solid light on that indicates that it is un-initialized and ready to reconfigure.*

-***Method #2 - Enter 10 incorrect PINs.
+**Method #2** - Enter 10 incorrect PINs.
 You will notice that after entering 3 incorrect PINs your OnlyKey is steadily blinking.
 This is an intentional safeguard so that in the event that a child gets ahold of your OnlyKey the device will not be inadvertently wiped by them repeatedly pressing buttons.
 You must remove and reinsert your OnlyKey and enter 3 more incorrect PINs.
 Repeat this until 10 incorrect PINs have been entered.
-The device will then have a solid light on that indicates that it is un-initialized and ready to reconfigure.***
+The device will then have a solid light on that indicates that it is un-initialized and ready to reconfigure." %}

 *If you want to learn more about the Self-Destruct and Plausible Deniability features see the [OnlyKey FAQ](https://docs.crp.to/faq.html) and the [OnlyKey Features](#features).*